 This is the accessibility statement for www.bromley.gov.uk.
+This website is run by Bromley Council.
 We make every effort to ensure that our website is accessible and easy to use for everyone.

 - option to increase text size and alter colour contrast